lukegronert/taiwan-access-labs-exercise/README.md

  All of this information is only shown if it is available from the user.

+## Future Optimizations
+With more time, I would:
+ - add pagination to the list of users, limiting the amount of users per page to 20.
+ - add a back button to the user detail page.
+ - add an action to remove the selected user after the deail page is loaded.
+This way, when the detail page is navigated to again, it will not briefly show the last selected user before loading the new one.
+ - add loaders that would show on screen until the API call has been completed.

 ## Authors
 This project was created solely by [Luke Gronert](https://www.lukegronert.com)